megamarc/CsTilengine/README.md

 # CsTilengine
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## About CsTilengine
 CsTilengine is the C#/NET/Mono binding for Tilengine.
-It is not a direct 1:1 API translation of the original C library, but it uses familiar C# constructions as classes, arrays, etc.
+This fork of [CsTilengine](https://github.com/megamarc/CsTilengine) is a 1:1 API translation of the original C library.

 ## Contents
-* */src* directory contains the single `tilengine.cs` module with the binding itself
+* */CsTilengine/src* directory contains the single `Tilengine.cs` module with the binding itself
 * */samples* directory contains various examples ready to run and test

 ## Prerequisites